abemedia/abemedia.github.io/services/estate-agents.md

     title: Our Services
     class: grey
 ---
-<p class="lead">The innovative, all-new ABE media estate agent websites are the ultimate in design and usability. <br>
-They are the most comprehensive estate agent website solutions available at realistic prices to high street agents.</p>
+<p class="lead">Say hello to the most comprehensive estate agent website solution available at realistic prices to high street agents.</p>

+The innovative, all-new ABE media estate agent websites are the ultimate in design and usability.
 After many months of development and testing, this fine balance of code and design provides a completely fresh take on estate agent websites, simplifying your workflow by automatically updating itself with the latest available properties from your database, such as DezRez or ExpertAgent.

 <hr>